gynecoloji/CosMx_OV/README.md

   - Aggregation and joint analysis using global coordinates
   - Focused analysis on one specific FOV

+#### Spatial_analysis_3.ipynb
+Relate structural characteristics/distances to cell cell communication analysis:

+- Analysis based on spatial analysis module from spatial_analysis_1.ipynb
+- Analysis based on FOVs:
+  - Analysis of individual FOVs
+  - Aggregation and joint analysis using global coordinates
+  - Focused analysis on one specific FOV (updated later)

 ---
 ## 📚 Citation and Acknowledgment